cjneely10/MetaSanity/README.md

-# MetaSanity v1.1.1 - 2020 version
+# MetaSanity v1.2.0

 ## About

-**MetaSanity v1.1.1** provides a unified workflow for genome assessment and functional annotation that combines all outputs into a single queryable database – all within an easily distributed Docker image.
+**MetaSanity v1.2.0** provides a unified workflow for genome assessment and functional annotation that combines all outputs into a single queryable database – all within an easily distributed Docker image.

 ### [PhyloSanity](PhyloSanity.md)